The stats database

 stats_mysql_connection_pool

 This table exports statistics on backend servers.
 Servers are identified based on their hostgroup, address and port, and the information available is related to connections, queries and traffic.
+Here is the statement used to create the stats_mysql_connection_pool table:

 CREATE TABLE stats_mysql_connection_pool (